⚠️ Mistakes to Avoid

 The portrait quality isn't the problem.
 The display is.
 And the good news is that every display mistake has a simple, specific fix.

 This is the #1 gallery wall mistake, and almost everyone makes it.
-We instinctively hang art at our own eye level while standing, which puts it too high for comfortable viewing from a seated position, which is how you actually experience art in a living room, dining room, or bedroom.
+We instinctively hang art at our own eye level while standing, which puts it too high for comfortable viewing from a seated position — which is how you actually experience art in a living room, dining room, or bedroom.

 The result: portraits that feel disconnected from the furniture below, floating awkwardly near the ceiling like they're trying to escape the room.

-Eyeballing the gaps between frames seems easy.
-It's not.
 What your eye thinks is "about 2 inches" is usually 1.5 inches here, 3 inches there, and 2.25 somewhere else.
 That inconsistency reads as careless even though each individual gap seems fine in isolation.

 The result: a gallery wall that looks like it was hung in a hurry rather than designed with intention.